 \subsection{Procedure}

-We use the population synthesis method to generate the synthesized CMD for the field stars in the 100-pc solar neighbourhood and constrain the IMF and binarity.
-In this population synthesis, we include new elements that we call ``cluster-mode'' dynamical evolution of binary orbit parameter distributions to fit for binary properties in the solar neighbourhood.
+We use the population synthesis method to generate the synthesized CMD for field stars in the 100-pc solar neighbourhood and constrain the IMF and binarity.
+In this population synthesis, we incorporate novel elements that we term ``cluster-mode'' dynamical evolution of binary orbital parameter distributions to fit binary properties in the solar neighbourhood.

-In general, we assume that stars form in clusters with 100\% binaries, and both components in a binary system are sampled from the same IMF and are paired randomly at birth.
-Then the stars go through cluster-mode dynamical evolution and some binary systems disrupt, modifying the binary period and mass-ratio distribution to the present-day forms.
-And due to the angular resolution of \textsl{Gaia}, some of the survived binary systems cannot be resolved.
-Their observed luminosity and colour will shift with respect to those of the primary stars (the heavier component).
-Thus, we will decide which systems cannot be resolved and calculate their shifted luminosity and colour, which will then constitute the binary main sequence.
-At last, we can compare the synthesized present-day CMD and the observed one to constrain the IMF and binary properties.
+In general, we assume that stars form in clusters with 100\% binaries, and that both components in a binary system are sampled from the same IMF and paired randomly at birth.
+Subsequently, the stars undergo cluster-mode dynamical evolution during which some binary systems disrupt, modifying the binary period and mass-ratio distributions to their present-day forms.
+Due to the angular resolution of \textsl{Gaia}, some of the surviving binary systems cannot be resolved.
+Their observed luminosity and colour shift relative to those of the primary stars (the brighter component).
+Thus, we determine which systems cannot be resolved and calculate their shifted luminosity and colour, which then constitute the binary main sequence.
+Finally, we compare the synthesized present-day CMD with the observed one to constrain the IMF and binary properties.

 We adopt the following procedure specifically to generate one set of model particles: